|Date of Publication:||23 April 2018|

 The process by which a person comes to support terrorism and forms of extremism leading to radicalisation.

 Vocal or active opposition to fundamental British values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs; calls for the death of members of our armed forces, whether in this country or overseas

 Section 11 of the Children Act 2004 places a duty on all agencies to make arrangements to safeguard and promote the welfare of children.

 This duty is part of a comprehensive programme of change which began with the publication of Every Child Matters: Change for Children (September 2003) focusing on improving the following outcomes for children and young people:

-Inter-agency arrangements to safeguard and promote the welfare of children are coordinated and monitored through the City of York Safeguarding Children Board.
+Inter-agency arrangements to safeguard and promote the welfare of children and young people are coordinated and monitored through the City of York Safeguarding Children Board.

 Safeguarding and promoting the welfare of children is defined as: